ProgrammerNomad/likha/README.md

 ### Core editing

-- Paragraphs and headings
+- ✅ Paragraphs and headings
-- Bold, italic, underline
+- ✅ Bold, italic, underline, strikethrough
-- Links and lists
+- ✅ Links and lists (bullet, ordered)
-- Undo and redo with keyboard shortcuts
+- ✅ Undo and redo with keyboard shortcuts
+- ✅ Text color and highlighting
+- ✅ Subscript and superscript

 ### Advanced blocks

-- Tables with resize and cell merge
+- ✅ Tables with insert and basic editing
-- Images with upload, resize, and alignment controls
+- ✅ Images with upload, resize, and alignment controls
-- Code blocks with syntax highlighting
+- ✅ Code blocks with language selection
-- Blockquotes and horizontal rules
+- ✅ Blockquotes and horizontal rules
+- ⏳ Table cell merge and advanced editing (planned)
+- ⏳ Syntax highlighting for code blocks (planned)

 ### Professional capabilities (self-hosted)